Jarvis Cocker: Acting

-He appears in Harry Potter and the Goblet of Fire, (2005) as Myron Wagtail, lead singer of the Weird Sisters.
+He appears in Harry Potter and the Goblet of Fire (2005) as Myron Wagtail, lead singer of the Weird Sisters.
 His original scene was cut short, but most of the Blu-ray and DVD releases hold the original scene in full-length with the whole 3:30-minute song in bonus features.
 He also played himself in the 2007 romantic comedy, The Good Night.
 American director Wes Anderson is an admirer of Cocker's work.
 This led to Anderson giving Cocker a role in the 2009 stop-animation movie Fantastic Mr. Fox as the voice of Petey, who sings an original song, and whose appearance is based on Cocker himself.
 He also voices a French pop singer in Anderson's 2021 film The French Dispatch.
-2022 saw him once again doing voice work on a stop-animation film, playing "Developer", a rat in The House, for which he wrote and performed the closing song This House.
+2022 saw Cocker once again doing voice work on a stop-animation film, playing "Developer", a rat in The House, for which he wrote and performed the closing song This House.
+In 2023 he made an on screen appearance as a musical cowboy in Wes Anderson's Asteroid City and in multiple roles in Anderson's The Wonderful Story of Henry Sugar.

-Journalism
+Journalism and writing

 In June 2011, Cocker was chosen as poetry guest editor for The Mays Anthology, a collection of new writing from students at Oxford and Cambridge.

 In 2014, he was the Editor-at-Large for Faber and Faber, and Singing from the Floor by JP Bean is his first acquisition.
 Cocker explained to NME: "Singing from the Floor portrays an important movement in vernacular culture in the voices of the people who made it happen – and that's not an easy task ...
 JP Bean has captured this moment before it is lost forever, and has made it live again on the page.
 He's a very clever chap.
 Let's raise a glass to him."
 Cocker says he writes about 'the little things that stick in your mind' because most of them are 'eternal'.

 Cocker has also written for The Guardian.

+In 2022, Cocker published a memoir-cum-"inventory" entitled Good Pop, Bad Pop, revisiting his formative years through clearing out his attic; Caroline Sullivan of The Guardian described the book as "terrific."